 For borrowers, if you don't want to deal with the banks, or have been turned down for a personal loan in the past, peer to peer lending is a viable alternative.
 If friends or family can't (or won't) loan you money, and you need to get your hands on cash quickly, P2P lending can be the answer you're looking for, and help you avoid accumulating any more credit card debt.

-For investors, peer to peer lending represents a highly untapped opportunity to diversify investments and earn some passive income on the side.
+For investors, P2P lending represents a highly untapped opportunity to diversify investments and earn some passive income on the side.

 With peer to peer lending, there are no physical branches such as those you would find at a bank.
 Instead, platforms like Funding Circle and Peerform charge origination fees to borrowers and deduct fees from the loan repayments made to the investors.